raspberrypilearning/321-make-mentor-guide/en/quiz1/question_2.md

  --- feedback ---

 Not quite.
 The **Reflection** step is a chance to celebrate the skills creators have gained through the project.
-This quiz is a reflection step.
+This quiz is a **Reflection** step.

  --- /feedback ---